 Sean Buchner, PT, DPT graduated from McMaster University with a Bachelor of Arts in Anthropology in 2004 and from the University of Ottawa with a Bachelor in Education in 2006.
 He completed clinical rotations at St. David's North Austin Medical Center, Austin Manual Therapy Associates, and Texas NeuroRehab Center, where he developed a broad foundation of both manual and neurologic skills across the continuum of care.
 Sean is a member of APTA/TPTA having previously presented research at both conferences in 2016 and 2017.
 He has been an active volunteer through U R Our Hope and Operation Turkey.
 Sean is thrilled at the opportunity to participate in the residency program.
 He is eager to apply his broad clinical knowledge and his previous educational pedagogy to advance his clinical skills and expertise through ongoing mentorship in treating patients with neurologic disorders.
 He is also excited to further develop his teaching skills for entry level DPT students, while also deepening his research roots at Texas State University.

-Gwen Cariker, PT, DPT (2017): Gwen completed the Texas State University Neurologic Physical Therapy Residency Program in August of 2017 and is preparing to sit for the specialist certification examination in Neurologic Physical Therapy in early 2018.
-Gwen recently accepted a position at St. David's Medical Center in the inpatient rehabilitation setting and will be working on the spinal cord injury team.
+Gwen Cariker, PT, DPT (2017): Gwen completed the Texas State University Neurologic Physical Therapy Residency Program in August of 2017 and became a Board Certified Clinical Specialist in Neurologic Physical Therapy in June of 2018.
+She accepted a position at St. David's Medical Center in the inpatient rehabilitation setting working on the spinal cord injury team.
 She is a member of the APTA/TPTA and has volunteered with Warm Springs and the Long Star Paralysis Foundation.
-In addition to clinical practice, Gwen is looking forward to continued involvement with clinical teaching and research.
+In addition to clinical practice, Gwen is looking forward to continued involvement with clinical teaching and research as well as pursuing future presentations over neuro rehabilitation and wellness at the local and state levels.
 Email: email@example.com

-Damian Rodriguez, PT, DPT (2016): Damian completed the Texas State University Neurologic Physical Therapy Residency Program in August of 2016 and became a Board-Certified Specialist in Neurologic Physical Therapy in June of 2017.
-Damian works at St. David's Medical Center in the inpatient rehabilitation setting.
+Damian Rodriguez, PT, DPT (2016): Damian completed the Texas State University Neurologic Physical Therapy Residency Program in August of 2016 and became a Board Certified Specialist in Neurologic Physical Therapy in June of 2017.
 He is an active member of the APTA/TPTA and has presented on topics in neuro rehabilitation at the local and state level.
 He hopes to continue developing his teaching skills in entry level physical therapy education through guest lecture and lab instruction.
+Damian works at St. David's Medical Center as a float pool physical therapist with an emphasis on inpatient and outpatient rehabilitation of individuals with neurologic disorders.
+Damian is also a clinical lecturer in the Texas State University Department of Physical Therapy assisting with teaching in the Neuroscience sequence, Patient Care Skills, and Directed Clinical Instruction.
 Email: firstname.lastname@example.org